camden-git/romi-docs/arm.md

 Now we need to define what ports to use, this table shows the channel assigned to each EXT channel based on its configuration.
 This configuration **must be** performed using the web interface to the Romi.
 In the constructor, you must specify the configuration of each channel.
 This **MUST** match the configuration created using the web interface. [(View Docs)](https://docs.wpilib.org/en/stable/docs/romi-robot/web-ui.html)

+When wiring make sure that the black wire is on the pins marked as ground, and you can ignore the green one.
+I recommend finding some way to cable manage as it's easy for wires to get tangled in the wheel.

 ##### ⚠️ I can NOT stress this enough, make sure this is 100% right

 |Channel|DIO| PWM |Analog In|